 I lost her to a chew toy.

-3 year old Ginger was a healthy, vibrant, intelligent Lab who, like all Labs do, loved to chew on things.
-We mistakenly bought her one of those heavy rope chew toys so she could play tug-o-war with the other dogs.
+3-year-old Ginger was a healthy, vibrant, intelligent Lab who, like all Labs do, loved to chew on things.
+We mistakenly bought her one of those heavy rope chew toys to play tug-o-war with the other dogs.

 She’d had them before.
 All of our dogs had.
 We never had a problem.

-Dogs puke, we know that, but afterwords they usually feel better.
+Dogs puke, we know that, but afterward, they usually feel better.

-Ginger didn’t and I could tell something was bothering her.
-She just wasn’t quite herself so I took her to the emergency vet.
-X-rays showed some constriction in her guts but nothing really visible as to what was causing it.
+Ginger didn’t, and I could tell something was bothering her.
+She just wasn’t quite herself, so I took her to the emergency vet.
+X-rays showed some constriction in her guts but nothing obvious as to what was causing it.

 We stayed there that night and took her to our normal vet the next day.

-Dr. “G” is quite familiar with all of our pets and she recognized the problem with Ginger right away.
-She recommended immediate surgery and also said it would be a delicate situation so recommended we take her to Blue Pearl, the top-rated pet care place in the Atlanta area.
+Dr. “G” is quite familiar with all of our pets, and she recognized the problem with Ginger right away.
+She recommended immediate surgery and also said it would be a delicate situation.
+She recommended we take her to Blue Pearl, the top-rated pet care place in the Atlanta area.

-My wife and I had been up for two days straight so decided to go home to get some sleep and return first thing in the morning.
+My wife and I had been up for two days straight, so we decided to go home to get some sleep and return first thing in the morning.

-We got a call about 3am and were told that Ginger had passed away in her sleep.
-The damage the toy had done had been too great and the amount of repairs they had been able to do was not enough.
+We got a call about 3 am and were told that Ginger had passed away in her sleep.
+The damage the toy had done had been too great, and the number of repairs they had been able to do was not enough.

 Zero blame to the vets.
 I know they did all they could.

-We’ve been rescuing dogs for many years and during that time, they always played with the rope toys and we never had a problem.
+We’ve been rescuing dogs for many years, and during that time, they always played with the rope toys and never had a problem.
 You may fall into this category.

 Our hearts were broken when we lost Ginger.